Winter 2021: Image Arts COVID-19 Updates

 - Sanitizing procedures - All equipment will be cleaned by staff upon return, followed by a short quarantine period for some specialized equipment.

-- The Cage will not be staffed as of November 23, therefore phone calls to the Cage, ext 6845, will not be answered.
-Please contact staff at email@example.com or firstname.lastname@example.org
+- During the current Stay at Home restrictions, the Cage staff is not on site every day, therefore phone calls to the Cage, ext 6845, will not be answered.
+Please contact staff at firstname.lastname@example.org or email@example.com for urgent matters.

 - PDF fileTechnical Operations Agreement Form